ismo-karkkainen/diagrammatron/README.md

 This is a convenience script that can be used to combine files into a single YAML-file to be used as a diagrammatron-render template.
 A root YAML document can be given as a starting point.
 The program parameters are field name and content file name pairs.
-Each file is loaded and the contents assigned to the named field.

-In practice the content files can have only strings, as there is no effort to check the contents.
-If you have YAML-snippets in separate files, it may be easiest just to concatenate the files.
+Any field that has value other than string type must be in the root document.

-Any field either from a content file or the root YAML document that is string is base-64 encoded in the output file. diagrammatron-render will decode them and the original string is obtained.
+Any field with content in a file will be treated as if the field value is a string and the value is base-64 encoded.

+diagrammatron-render will decode base-64 encoded fields and the original string is obtained.

 Splitting the source into multiple files may be convenient during development as you can have access to e.g. syntax highlighting for ERB or Ruby snippets.